jasonmamy/cordova-wheel-selector-plugin/README.md

         //the order of the items dictates the order they are displayed in the UI
         //also the result has an index which refers to the ordering (see examples below) ],
-    defaultValueIndexes: [
+    defaultItems: [
-        //indexes of which items to display, example [2,3] (if items.length is 2 for instance) ],
+        //which items to display, example ["2","Apple"] (if items.length is 2 for instance) ],
     positiveButtonText: "Yes",
     negativeButtonText: "No",